Autodesk Fusion 360 | ECAD and MCAD | Software Collaboration Tools

 Learn how to easily and quickly define your PCB outline from a mechanical design.

+Try Fusion 360 for free with a 30-day trial.
+Access all capabilities and features with integrated CAD, CAM, CAE and PCB software.

-Yes, Autodesk Fusion unifies MCAD and ECAD workflows.
-Whether you’re an electrical engineer looking for a cloud-based PCB design tool or an industrial designer looking to incorporate PCBs into your work, Autodesk Fusion is the solution for you.
+Fusion 360 unifies MCAD and ECAD workflows.
+Whether you’re an electrical engineer looking for a cloud-based PCB design tool or an industrial designer looking to incorporate PCBs into your work, Fusion 360 is the solution for you.
 The electronics workspace is a comprehensive and affordable end-to-end solution that includes 999 schematics, 16 layers and unlimited board area.

 Electronic Computer-Aided Design (ECAD) software is used to create and modify both 2D and 3D diagrams and layouts to design Printed Circuit Boards (PCB).